Robustness measures for quantifying nonlocality: Robustness measures

 Standard and generalized robustness measures are applied selectively based on their properties in specific resource theories.
 For instance, standard robustness was initially proposed in the resource theory of entanglement \cite{Vidal1999}.
 Later, the theory was extended to encompass generalized robustness \cite{Harrow2003} for operational applications, such as one-shot entanglement dilution \cite{Brandao2010,Brandao2011}.
 In the resource theory of quantum coherence, the focus has been primarily on studying generalized robustness \cite{Piani2016, Napoli2016}.
 The preference for this measure arose because standard robustness exhibits divergence, namely, non-vanishing off-diagonal elements in the density matrix when mixed with incoherent states, represented by diagonal matrices \cite{Takagi2019}.

-In the resource theory of nonlocality, all the mentioned robustness measures can be numerically computed using linear programming via linear equations Eqs. \eqref{NS2} and \eqref{Local2}.
-For numerical investigations, we have reformulated all robustness measures into the canonical form of linear programming, as shown in Appendix \ref{Appdx1}.
+All the robustness measures discussed are summarized in Table \ref{tab:1}.
+In the resource theory of nonlocality, these robustness measures can be numerically computed using linear programming via linear equations \eqref{NS2} and \eqref{Local2} \footnote{In addition to robustness measures, the nonlocal content, also referred to as the nonlocal fraction or the 'EPR2' measure derived from the names of the authors who introduced it in \cite{Elitzur1992}, can be computed by using linear programming.
+The nonlocal content is defined as the minimum weight of the no-signaling distributions when a probability distribution is decomposed into local and no-signaling distributions, i.e., { $\min\{0\leq \alpha\leq 1| \vec P = \alpha \vec P_{ns} + (1-\alpha)P_{l} \text{ for } \vec P_{ns}\in \mathcal{NS} \text{ and } \vec P_{l}\in \mathcal{L} \}$.} This measure has been proven to be monotone in the resource theory of nonlocality \cite{de_Vicente2014}.}.
+For numerical investigations, we have reformulated all robustness measures into the canonical form of linear programming, as shown in \ref{Appdx1}.